Moi dix Mois: 2002–2010: Formation and member changes

 In June 2006, Moi dix Mois headlined the Wave-Gotik-Treffen in Leipzig, Germany.
 They then returned to touring in Japan.
-A prospective five city tour in the United States was scheduled for July 2006, but cancelled due to the band citing "differences in policies" with the tour organizer; however, Mana did make a U.S. appearance at the 2006 Anime Expo in Anaheim, CA on July 1, where he announced that Moi dix Mois was planning to tour America sometime "within the calendar year".
-However, this US tour did not materialize in 2006.
+A prospective five city tour in the United States was scheduled for July 2006, but cancelled due to the band citing "differences in policies" with the tour organizer; however, Mana did make a US appearance at the 2006 Anime Expo in Anaheim, California on July 1, where he announced that Moi dix Mois was planning to tour America sometime "within the calendar year".
+However, this US tour did not materialize.
+Bassist Sugiya and former Blue drummer Hayato provided live support until the October release of "Lamentful Miss", which included them as full members for the first time.
+On March 28, 2007, Moi dix Mois released their fourth album, Dixanadu.

-On March 28, 2007, they released their fourth album, Dixanadu, the first with the current lineup.
-On December 27, 2008, Moi dix Mois held the Dis Inferno Vol.VI ~Last Year Party~, where they played a session gig along with Mana's fellow Malice Mizer guitarist Közi.

-They performed at Anime Expo 2009, the largest anime convention in North America, on July 2 at the Los Angeles Convention Center.
-Also in July they went on a short two-gig coupling tour with Közi called Deep Sanctuary, playing on the 17 in Osaka and the 19 in Tokyo.
+On December 27, 2008, they held the Dis Inferno Vol.VI ~Last Year Party~, where they played a session gig along with Mana's fellow Malice Mizer guitarist Közi.
+Mana returned to Anime Expo at the Los Angeles Convention Center on July 2, 2009, this time with Moi dix Mois.
+Also in July, they went on a short two-gig coupling tour with Közi called Deep Sanctuary, playing on the 17 in Osaka and the 19 in Tokyo.
 At the V-Rock Festival '09 on October 24, Moi Dix Mois played two new songs, "Dead Scape" and "The Sect", and a new version of "The Prophet".
 In July 2010, they went on another tour with Közi, titled Deep Sanctuary II, this time with Malice Mizer bassist Yu~ki as a special guest at Akasaka Blitz on the 17.
 This was the first time in 9 years that the three Malice Mizer members were on stage together.
 Moi dix Mois' fifth album, D+Sect, was released on December 15, 2010.

+2011–present: 10th anniversary and K's death

-On August 27, 2011, Mana announced that Moi dix Mois will be releasing a compilation album as part of their 10th anniversary celebration.
-The album is composed of re-recordings of older songs, from the group's first two albums, by the current line-up.
+On August 27, 2011, Mana announced that Moi dix Mois would be releasing a compilation album as part of their 10th anniversary celebrations.
+The album is composed of re-recordings of older songs, from the group's first two albums.
 Fans requested which songs were chosen through Mana's blog.
 The album, titled Reprise, was released on July 11, 2012 and includes the new song "Je l'aime".
 On April 7, 2012, Moi dix Mois performed at Sakura-Con 2012 in Seattle, Washington.

 To celebrate their tenth anniversary, Moi dix Mois held a special concert at Shinjuku Blaze on March 20, 2013.
 At the end, former members Juka, Kazuno and Tohru reunited with Mana for a one-off performance of the group's original lineup.

 On May 19, 2014, guitarist K was found dead at his home by relatives.
 A memorial concert was held on September 15 where Moi dix Mois performed, including the new song "Beast Side" that was composed in memory of the guitarist.
 His replacement, Ryux formerly from the band Omega Dripp, was announced by Mana on December 3.